 Get caught in a buffalo jam on the Wildlife Loop

-The third famous scenic drive in the park is the Custer State Park Wildlife Loop, an 18-mile long drive through the flatter southern end of the park.
+The third famous scenic drive in the park is the Custer State Park Wildlife Loop, which is an 18-mile long drive through the flatter southern end of the park.
 The state park maintains a large herd of bison (buffalo) – more than 1000! – that can frequently be seen along this portion of the drive.
 The first time we visited when I was a kid, we came around a bend and found our car face to face with a large buffalo casually strolling down the road toward us.

 It’s not uncommon to see a large herd together, as we did on my most recent visit.
 “Buffalo jams” are not uncommon as the herd can hold up traffic by blocking the road.
 Just remember that all these photos were taken from the safety of our vehicle.
 Looking at their gentle, cow-like eyes, it’s easy to see why visitors can be lulled into thinking that they’re approachable animals, but bison can be dangerous and will charge if threatened.
 Visitors should keep a good distance away from them, especially during spring and fall.